simon-mack/trans_health/README.md

 # Health Disparities in Transgender People in the U.S. | Simon Mack

 ## Executive Summary
 As a transgender person, equality in healthcare for transgender people is important to me.
-In this project, I cleaned and analyzed the CDC’s 2019 Behavioral Risk Factor Surveillance System Survey to determine which U.S. regions have the greatest health disparities between transgender and cisgender people as well as where disparities exist among transgender people of different demographics.
+In this project, I cleaned and analyzed the CDC’s 2019 Behavioral Risk Factor Surveillance System Survey to determine which U.S. regions have the greatest health disparities between transgender and cisgender people as well as where health disparities exist among transgender people of different demographics.
 For the purposes of this project, I measured health disparity by the difference between the percent of transgender people with poor health and the percent of cisgender people with poor health.

 My assumptions going into this project were that there are significant health disparities between transgender and cisgender people, especially among trans women of color in the Midwestern and Southeastern United States.
 I was right and wrong.
 You can see my findings below.